-18. There is evidence that the application of health promotion leads to positive outcomes such as empowerment for health action, healthy public policies and increased community involvement.

-19. Health promotion makes a unique contribution to health development by integrating various approaches and methods to address broad determinants of health.
+- 18. There is evidence that the application of health promotion leads to positive outcomes such as empowerment for health action, healthy public policies and increased community involvement. - 19.
+Health promotion makes a unique contribution to health development by integrating various approaches and methods to address broad determinants of health.
 It is a necessary component in all health and related programmes.
-Health promotion plays a central role in the creation and management of enabling environments for health.
+Health promotion plays a central role in the creation and management of enabling environments for health. - 20.

-16. 20.
 Health promotion has a rapidly increasing distinct body of knowledge, principles and methodology.
-It is important, therefore, that countries of the Region have a strategy to ensure its development and use.

-21. Since 1986, five global health promotion conferences have been convened by WHO and key partners.
+It is important, therefore, that countries of the Region have a strategy to ensure its development and use. - 21.
+Since 1986, five global health promotion conferences have been convened by WHO and key partners.
 The conferences have influenced the development and implementation of health promotion in countries.
 During the latest of these conferences (Mexico, June 2000), African participants called on the WHO Regional Office for Africa to develop a regional health promotion strategy.
-The strategy would help countries in the Region to adapt the Mexico framework for the development of health promotion within the African context.

-22. Reports of five global health promotion conferences indicate, among other things, that there is a need to ensure the mobilization of new players in health by involving all sectors and cutting across sectoral, departmental and institutional boundaries.
-The challenge in the coming years is to unleash the potential for health promotion inherent in many sectors of society, communities and families.9

-23. Various WHO resolutions prior to 1989 did not specifically deal with health promotion but emphasized the role of public information and education in health.
-The resolutions specifically urged Member States to develop an infrastructure for health education and information, education and communication.10

-17. 24.
-WHO resolutions after 1989 deal specifically with health promotion.11 The resolutions call upon Member States to develop health promotion as an essential element of primary health care and take steps to train health and related professionals in health promotion.
-Intercountry cooperation and exchange of experience in health promotion are encouraged.
-The United Nations system, international and nongovernmental organizations and foundations, donors and the international community are called upon to mobilize and cooperate with Member States to develop and implement health promotion strategies.
-Countries are urged to secure the infrastructure for health promotion.
-The WHO Director-General thus gives top priority to health promotion, the development of which is supported within the Organization.12
+The strategy would help countries in the Region to adapt the Mexico framework for the development of health promotion within the African context. - 22.
+Reports of five global health promotion conferences indicate, among other things, that there is a need to ensure the mobilization of new players in health by involving all sectors and cutting across sectoral, departmental and institutional boundaries.
+The challenge in the coming years is to unleash the potential for health promotion inherent in many sectors of society, communities and families.9 - 23.
+Various WHO resolutions prior to 1989 did not specifically deal with health promotion but emphasized the role of public information and education in health.
+The resolutions specifically urged Member States to develop infrastructure for health education and information, education and communication.10 - 24.
+WHO resolutions after 1989 deal specifically with health promotion.
+The resolutions call upon Member States to develop health promotion as an essential element of primary health care and take steps to train health and related professionals in health promotion.
+Intercountry cooperation and exchanges of experience in health promotion are encouraged.
+The United Nations system, international and non-governmental organizations and foundations, donors and the international community are called upon to mobilize and cooperate with Member States to develop and implement health promotion strategies.
+Countries are urged to secure infrastructure for health promotion.
+The WHO Director-General thus gives top priority to health promotion the development of which is supported within the Organization.12

-25. A WHO Regional Committee for Africa's resolution calls on Member States to develop or strengthen information, education and communication strategies as essential elements of health promotion.13 The resolution emphasizes the role of communication strategies in health promotion but does not address health promotion specifically.

-26 The Regional Office for Africa recognizes health promotion as a necessary component in of the effort to achieve health for all in the 21st century.14 The programmes include: HIV/AIDS, malaria, tuberculosis, immunization, mental health, the Tobacco-Free Initiative and reproductive health.
-Though currently these programmes have

-9The key reports are: The Ottawa Charter, The Adelaide Recommendations on Healthy Public Policy, The Sundsvall Statement on Supportive Environments for Health, The Jakarta Declaration on Leading Health Promotion into the 21st century, and the Mexico Statement for the Promotion of Health.

-10The relevant resolutions are: WHA27.27, WHA31.42 and WHA42.44.

-11The resolutions are: WHA51.12 and EB101/SR/12.
+11 The resolutions are: WHA51.12 and EB101/SR/12.